Probate Attorneys | Little Rock, AR

 If property is located in a state other than Arkansas, there must be a probate proceeding filed in that state.
 This is known as an ancillary proceeding.
-The main probate estate is usually filed in the state where the largest amount of property of the Decedent is located.
+The main probate estate is usually filed in the state where the largest amount of property of the decedent is located.
 Sometimes it is based on the greater value of the estate assets.

-Usually nothing, or very little can be distributed to the heirs or beneficiaries prior to the determination of creditors and liabilities of the estate so often assets are tied up during this period also there must be a determination of whether taxes are owed by the estate.
+Very little if anything belonging to a decedent can be distributed to the heirs or beneficiaries prior to the determination of creditors and liabilities of the estate.
+Often assets are tied up during this period.
+There must also be a determination of whether taxes are owed by the estate.
+Something to note is that the family has no control over certain legal determinations made by statutes and probate courts.

-A proceeding is filed in a public court and therefore everything is known to anyone who cares to search for information.
-In many counties the information is online and readily visible.
+A proceeding is filed in a public court so that everything is known to anyone who cares to search for information.
+In many counties, the information is online and readily visible.
 This cannot be avoided.
-One big proponent in favor of creating a trust is that it is a private document unless litigation ensues.
-Also, the family has no control over certain legal determinations made by the statutes and probate courts.
+A trust, however, remains private unless litigation ensues.

 If your loved one’s estate is going through probate, you need an experienced attorney to help.
 Destiny McHughes at The Destiny Law Firm provides trusted guidance in all wills, trusts, and estate planning matters.
 Contact us to set an appointment for a consultation today.